Cloraxlan/BlackjackReinforcementLearning/README.md

 -- python3 main.py

 # Location of the code outputs and how they're interpreted
-The results are located in the project's base directory.
-The bar plots show the comparison between agents, agent wins, performance with epoch sizes
+The results are the bar plots that show the comparison between agents, agent wins, performance with epoch sizes located in generate_visualizations.ipynb

-Result files:\
--- wins.png\
--- wins_all_agents.png\
--- wins_epochs.png\
--- wins_epochs_both.png\
--- wins_epochs_player.png